The Pros and Cons of Giving An Exclusive

 Home » PR Fuel » The Pros and Cons of Giving An Exclusive

 Exclusive!
 The very word can send waves of excitement through the most hard-nosed reporter.
-Something about getting a scoop nobody else has, knowing something nobody else knows, possibly before it blows up and you can claim you were there FIRST – what a rush.
+Something about getting a scoop nobody else has, knowing something nobody else knows, possibly before it blows up and you can claim you were there FIRST – what a rush.< But there’s an unforeseen dark side to giving out an exclusive news story, one you may not have accounted for.
+While it can excite and titillate the masses, you may end up isolating yourself a little too much.
+G+

 For an example of something “exclusive” gone wrong, take a look at Google Plus.
 Back before it was released to the public, a Google Plus was THE thing to get.
 It was borderline impossible and only the truly elite on the Interwebs had one.
 I remember after I managed to snag one some of my friends practically begging to give them access, though it wasn’t mine to give.